 The Nei Jing, a classical Chinese medicine text, states that “Men are born on the Earth, but life itself (spirit) is held in the hands of Heaven.
-When the Qi of Heaven [the source or origin of all life] and Earth harmonize, it is called a human being.”
+When the Qi of Heaven and Earth harmonize, it is called a human being.”
 So traditionally, Chinese medicine has held the belief that the length of your life is unchangeable.

 This means your Inborn Qi—your energy foundation—cannot be changed.
 The life that you build upon your energy foundation depends on the quality of that foundation.
 Put another way, your energy foundation is like land you inherit from your parents.
 It may be two acres or two thousand; its soil may be incredibly fertile or dusty and full of stones.
 What you inherit you cannot change.

 What you can work with is how you care for your legacy.
 This is totally under your control.
 The way you manage the time and health given to you is completely up to you.
 Do you ever stop and think about how you care for your gift of life?
 Are you maximizing it or living in a way that depletes it?
 These are the two basic roads you can travel.
 One conserves Inborn Qi and can make your life journey healthy and peaceful; the other runs through the legacy with illness, stress and unhappiness at its side.